Marcos Giron vs. Arthur Rinderknech: Prediction and Match Betting Odds | Chengdu Open

 Marcos Giron vs. Arthur Rinderknech Trends and Insights

-- Giron has played 55 matches over the past year (across all court types), and 24.7 games per match (23.8 in best-of-three matches).
+- Through 55 matches over the past year (across all court surfaces), Giron has played 24.7 games per match (23.8 in best-of-three matches) and won 50.3% of them.

-- Giron has played 24.1 games per match (24.1 in best-of-three matches) in his 35 matches on hard courts over the past 12 months.
+- Giron has played 35 matches on hard courts over the past 12 months, and 24.1 games per match (24.1 in best-of-three matches).

-- In the past year, Rinderknech has played 51 total matches (across all court surfaces), winning 50.5% of the games.
-He averages 25.0 games per match (24.0 in best-of-three matches) and 10.1 games per set.
+- In the past year, Rinderknech has played 50 total matches (across all court types), winning 50.4% of the games.
+He averages 25.1 games per match (24.0 in best-of-three matches) and 10.1 games per set.

-- On hard courts, Rinderknech has played 26 matches and averaged 23.4 games per match (22.7 in best-of-three matches) and 10.3 games per set.
+- Rinderknech has played 25 matches on hard courts in the past 12 months, and has averaged 23.4 games per match (22.8 in best-of-three matches) and 10.3 games per set while winning 48.3% of games.

-- Giron and Rinderknech have played five total sets, with Giron clinching four of them and Rinderknech one.
+- Dating back to 2015, Giron and Rinderknech have played two times, and Giron has been victorious in each of them, including their most recent matchup at the Moselle Open on September 21, 2021 (3-6, 7-6, 6-4).

-- Giron has beaten Rinderknech in 30 of 57 total games between them, good for a 52.6% win rate.
+- In five total sets against one another, Giron has clinched four, while Rinderknech has claimed one.

-- In two head-to-head matches, Giron and Rinderknech are averaging 28.5 games and 2.5 sets per match.
+- Rinderknech and Giron have played two times, and they have averaged 28.5 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.